Brandon Belt: 2011

 After his strong showing in the minor leagues, Belt was invited to spring training in 2011, where he played in 28 exhibition games, the most on the team, and batted .282 with 3 home runs.
-On March 30, 2011, the Giants announced that Belt had been named to the opening day major league roster, a moment captured in the series premiere of The Franchise.
+On March 30, the Giants announced that Belt had been named to the opening day major league roster, a moment captured in the series premiere of The Franchise.
 He started in his first major league game the next day and singled off of Los Angeles Dodgers pitcher Clayton Kershaw in his first major league at bat, finishing 1-for-3 with a walk.
 Belt hit his first major league home run on April 1, 2011, off Chad Billingsley.
 On April 20, Belt was optioned to Triple-A Fresno to make room on the roster for Cody Ross.
 He was hitting .192 in 17 games.
 Belt was recalled to the Giants on May 26 after injuries to Buster Posey and Darren Ford.
-On June 4, Belt was diagnosed with a hairline fracture, and was sent to the 15-day DL after being hit by a pitch in a game against the St. Louis Cardinals.
+On June 4, Belt was diagnosed with a hairline fracture in his wrist after being hit by a pitch in a game against the St. Louis Cardinals, sending him to the 15 day disabled list (DL).
 On July 7, Belt was removed from the DL and optioned back to Fresno to continue his rehab assignment.

 On July 19, Belt was recalled to the Giants to give slumping first baseman Aubrey Huff a break.
-In his first game back in the majors, Belt hit a solo home run and a tiebreaking two-run double in the seventh inning to help the Giants defeat the Dodgers.
+In his first game back in the majors, Belt hit a solo home run in the second inning and a tiebreaking two-run double in the seventh to help the Giants defeat the Dodgers.
 On August 4, Belt was optioned back to Fresno to make room on the roster for Mark DeRosa.
 On August 14, one day after being called up to the majors for a fourth time, Belt hit two home runs in a 5–2 victory over the Florida Marlins in Miami.
-It was the first multi home run game of his career.
+It was the first multi-home run game of his career.

 In August 2011, Belt was given the nickname "The Baby Giraffe" by Giants announcer Duane Kuiper, who commented that Belt looked like the animal while tracking down a fly ball in left field during a game against the Milwaukee Brewers.
-The nickname stuck and Belt became a fan favorite in San Francisco, with "Baby Giraffe" hats rivaling the number of "Panda" hats in the stands at AT&T Park in September 2011 (the panda hats are a reference to Giants star Pablo Sandoval, sometimes called "the Kung-Fu Panda").
-Six Flags Discovery Kingdom named a real baby giraffe born in August after Belt.
+The nickname stuck and Belt became a fan favorite in San Francisco, with "Baby Giraffe" hats rivaling the number of "Panda" hats in the stands at AT&T Park in September 2011 (the panda hats a reference to then-Giants star Pablo Sandoval, nicknamed "Kung Fu Panda").
+Six Flags Discovery Kingdom named a baby giraffe born in August after Belt.